 By experimenting with nontraditional painterly elements of figuration, symbolism and organic abstraction, I create an allegorical visual language.
 My artistic practice translates experience (phenomenology) in relation to a complex network of interdependent systems (holism).
 Each work begins with an intimate connection to the canvas through means of preparation and research, and my approach to each painting narrates a diverse relationship to philosophy, social change and ecology.

 My work is a response to the challenges of modernity and explores juxtapositions between ourselves and embodiment in relation to existence.
 Narratives of mythology, intuition and interdependent systems are reimagined in order to grasp a greater understanding of ourselves and a sustainable ecosystem, one where we can experience diverse perspectives and all thrive as a result.

 Trevor Coopersmith is the founder of the Urban Art Scholarship Foundation and holds a Bachelors in Art from the University of California, Santa Barbara.
-Coopersmith was recently accepted to the University of London Goldsmiths MFA program but has withdrawn to pursue his artistic career elsewhere.
-Trevor has exhibited internationally, online and is a current artist in residence in College Station, Texas.
+Trevor has exhibited with Treat Gallery New York, Loosen Art in Italy, Independent Image & Artspace China, and was an artist in residence in College Station, Texas.
+Coopersmith was accepted to the University of London, Goldsmiths MFA program but has withdrawn to pursue his artistic career elsewhere.